Kahoot vs Quizlet: Which Actually Helps You Learn? [2026]

 | Question types | 7 scored + 7 feedback types | Flashcard-based (term/definition) |

-In April 2026 testing, a Classic Kahoot session averaged 30 seconds per question with a 2x speed bonus that rewarded fast correct answers over thoughtful ones.
-A Quizlet Learn round let us sit on one card as long as we wanted.
+A Classic Kahoot session runs on a per-question timer with a speed bonus that rewards fast correct answers over thoughtful ones.
+A Quizlet Learn round lets you sit on one card as long as you want.
 Same question style, completely different cognitive load.

 Kahoot’s strength is atmosphere: